 For a softer version of this look, use an eye shadow brush and sweep a taupe or brown color on the lower lash line.

-Eyeshadow Secrets Only the Pros KnowTo make eyes appear wider, trace the inner rims of eyes with a white pencil or highlight the inner corner of the eyes with a light shimmer powder.
+Eyeshadow Secrets Only the Pros KnowTo make eyes appear wider, trace the inner rims of eyes with a beige pencil (white is too harsh) or highlight the inner corner of the eyes with a light shimmer powder.

 Throw out the cheapie applicators that come with your makeup.
 Investing in a good set of makeup brushes is key to a flawless face.
 Find great eyeshadow brushes at Sephora, MAC department counters and Trish McEvoy counters.
 Target sells wonderful, inexpensive brushes by Sonia Kashuk.